Skip to main content

 Query the ethereum.defi.ez_dex_swaps table for Uniswap v3 activity

-Type @ in the chat to browse available tables.
+Type @ in the chat to browse available tables and datasets.

 What to avoid

-Don’t do this: - Assume FlipsideAI remembers context from previous conversations (it doesn’teach chat is isolated) - Use ambiguous terms like “popular,” “big,” “good,” or “active” without defining them - Ask multiple unrelated questions in one prompt (break them into separate messages) - Request real-time data without specifying “use live query mode”
+Don’t do this: - Assume FlipsideAI remembers context from previous conversations (it doesn’t—each chat is isolated) - Use ambiguous terms like “popular,” “big,” “good,” or “active” without defining them - Ask about tokens or protocols without specifying which chain(s) you want to analyze - Assume FlipsideAI will guess the right contract address—always provide chain and contract context when you know it - Ask multiple unrelated questions in one prompt (break them into separate messages) - Request real-time data without specifying “use live query mode”

 Pro tips